- For Current Students

 2) Weinberg Cognitive Science Study Abroad Award

 Because Study Abroad is such an enriching and valuable experience, we are introducing the Weinberg Cognitive Science Study Abroad Award!
-Students may apply to receive up to $1000 as needed (and as the budget allows) for a study abroad experience.
-To be eligible to apply, students must meet the following criteria:
+Students may apply to potentially receive up to $1000 as needed (and as the budget allows) for a one-time flight reimbursement for a study abroad experience.
+Funds can only be used for flight reimbursement.
+To be eligible to apply, students must meet all of the following criteria:

-The student must be participating in a credit-bearing international experience (including CGIS or self-organized study abroad);
+Be participating in a credit-bearing international experience (including CGIS or self-organized study abroad) and;